For best experience please turn on javascript and use a modern browser!

 • Ask for the course manual and determine contact hours

 Register for the course at UvA/VU/other universities.
-Please note that you can register for the course before receiving BoE approval, but said approval is needed to count the course toward any graduation requirements.
+Please note that you can register for the course before receiving BoE approval, but said approval is needed to count the course toward any graduation requirements and to appear on your AUC transcript.
 More information about UvA and VU registration can be found below.

-For courses at the UvA: Please let AUC know via the AUC Digital Service Desk once your grade has been processed in SIS.
+For courses at the UvA: Please let AUC know via the AUC Digital Service Desk or via servicedesk@auc.nl once your grade has been processed in SIS.

 For courses at the VU/other universities: upon completion of the course, the host university will need to send a certified copy of the transcript directly to secretary-boe@uva.nl.
 The student desk at the host university can coordinate this.
 The transcript will need the following information: